 8. Panda Pooh Paper

-No matter how many tablets of paper you’ve thumbed through, you’ve never never seen one that makes you chuckle like a pad of Panda Poo Poo Paper.
+No matter how many tablets of paper you’ve thumbed through, you’ve never seen one that makes you chuckle like a pad of Panda Poo Poo Paper.
 Sure, your first reaction will be to recoil in disgust.
 But if you think about it, the deforestation and harsh chemicals that go into conventional paper making are far more offensive.

 And what do panda bears eat?
 They eat bamboo and nothing else.
 And what goes in must come out.
 You won’t find a more renewable product than this.